AndrewBanks10/create-react-project/README.md

 import MultiPartitionForm from './view'

 const controllerUIConnections = [
-  [
+  {
-    MultiPartitionForm, // React Component to wrap with redux connect
+    uiComponent: MultiPartitionForm, // React Component to wrap with redux connect
     // Use an array of objects to attach multiple partitions to the component's props [
       // The entry below is from this partition.
       { partitionName: multiFormPartition, storeKeys: ['fixedValue'] },
-      // Include the increment function and counter state from
+      // Include the increment function and counter state variable from
       // the counterFormPartition component.
       { partitionName: counterFormPartition, changerKeys: ['increment'], storeKeys: ['counter'] },
       // Include items from the commentBoxPartition component.
       { partitionName: commentBoxPartition, storeKeys: ['items'] }
     ],
-    'MultiPartitionForm' // Name of the react component string form ]
+    uiComponentName: 'MultiPartitionForm' // Name of the react component string form }
 ]

 // Then perform the below to replace the default establishControllerConnections in the index file.